THE FOLLOWING GUIDELINES MUST BE FOLLOWED WHEN SUBMITTING YOUR OWN IMAGE FILES

 - Please make sure each file is named and tagged with your NAME and the TITLE (if there is one), MEDIUM, and DIMENSIONS of the artwork.

 - Images must have been cleaned up/edited for SHARPNESS, SATURATION, CONTRAST and COLOR BALANCE.
-Any necessary touch up work must be completed .
+Any necessary touch up work must be completed.
 This basic editing is standard to digital photography.
 If you have images from a photographer that have not been cleaned up, please do not submit them.
 If you do not know whether or not they have been cleaned up – they most likely have not been.
 Most photographers charge an additional fee for this service. *It can take considerable time to establish appropriate edits for images, as each photographers preferred set up and subsequent edits varies.
-The time that is entailed in figuring this out for individual batches of images cannot be absorbed by the SVFAL website manager or our publicity director.
+The time that is entailed in figuring this out for individual batches of images cannot be absorbed by the SVFAL website manager or our publicity team.

 - Frames and mats should not be visible in images of 2-D work.
+Image should be level/straight, lighting should be even, glare should not be present, and please correct for dust spots.

 - Images must be two years or less in age.
 Unless digital files are in a raw format, they can deteriorate.
 It is hard to tell how much deterioration has occurred by just viewing an image. *As files are transferred and edited deterioration can be accelerated.
 Images can begin to visibly break down, becoming hazed, spotted when enlarged, and lacking clarity.
 When the file size is converted for upload onto the website, the deterioration of older files can become apparent in a matter of months.
 As the maintenance of the SVFAL website is a volunteer activity, it is important for its upkeep to have high quality files.